EXPANNIE 36

 THE PROGENITOR—MY LITTLE “ANNIE” – ONE OF THE FASTEST AND MAYBE THE MOST STABLE 29 1/2 FOOTER EVER.
 SHE WAS BEAUTIFUL, CLOSE WINDED, AND COMFORTABLE.

-A few years ago I began designing my own retirement cruiser, one that never got built because the press of a growing business precluded any thoughts of retirement.
-It was an expanded ANNIE, which I naturally named “EXPANNIE“.
+It is an expansion of my 30’ ANNIE design, which I naturally named “EXPANNIE“.
 I was ready for a larger boat than 30 feet and so the question then became, by how much to scale her up and what, if anything, to change.
+Everything is manually operated- the steering, hoisting and trimming of sails, anchor handling, docking, etc. The motor is used only for propulsion.
+Any convenience gadgets are small and easily replaceable.

-In EXPANNIE I attempted to preserve all of the wonderful characteristics of the little progenitor, and to solve the problems that ANNIE has suffered; too little headroom for tall people, and the difficulty of getting aboard her if I wanted to go swimming.
-The headroom was easy- just scale her up to 36 feet or so and the problem solved itself.
+In EXPANNIE I attempted to preserve all of the wonderful characteristics of the smsller progenitor, and to solve the problems that ANNIE has suffered; too little headroom for tall people, and the difficulty of getting aboard her if I wanted to go swimming or fell overboard.
+The headroom was easy—just scale her up to 36 feet or so and the problem solved itself.
 Reboarding from a man-overboard scenario or swimming required some original thinking, which is what a designer loves to do.

 EXPANNIE’s keel is severely cut away forward, and additionally shortened by creating the huge aperture aft.
 Shortening the keel in this way increases its aspect ratio for better windward performance, significantly reduces the amount of wetted surface, and enables a partially balanced, almost spade-like rudder to be fitted.